Glens Falls Office

 Cataracts

 Cataracts are the leading cause of blindness in the world.
 This condition occurs when clouding occurs in your eyes, blurring your vision.
-While the blinding effects of cataracts can’t be reversed on the actual lens, many patients have benefitted from cataract surgery, which replaces the diseased lens with artificial ones.
-While cataract surgery is a pretty quick and painless procedure, it requires pre and post-surgery management to increase the chances of a successful outcome.
+While the blinding effects of cataracts can’t be reversed on the actual lens, many patients have benefited from cataract surgery, which replaces the diseased lens with artificial ones.
+While cataract surgery is a pretty quick and painless procedure, it requires pre-surgery and post-surgery management to increase the chances of a successful outcome.

 Cataracts